-11.2.6 Virtual Trial Simulations
+5.2.6 Virtual Trial Simulations

 Because of the adaptive platform trial structure, there exists no simple formula(s) to calculate power and Type I error (false positive rate).
 Hence, virtual trial simulations will be used to fully characterize and quantify the power and Type I error of the design.
 These simulations will be conducted prior to the first interim analysis (with results described in the Adaptive Design Report), and will be used to optimize the adaptive decision criterion and RAR parameters.
-The simulations will include a comprehensive evaluation of trial performance across a wide range of assumptions (e.g. underlying distribution of outcome in control arm, treatment effect, accrual rates, etc.).
+The simulations will include a comprehensive evaluation of trial performance across a wide range of assumptions (e.g. underlying distribution of outcome in Usual Care arm, treatment effect, accrual rates, etc.).
 This will include summaries regarding the number of subjects required to make a success or futility conclusions for each intervention.
-For example, we will quantify the probability of claiming superiority at the first and each of the subsequent interim analyses.
 Complete details of the simulations will be provided in the Adaptive Design Report.

-11.2.7 Procedure for Accounting for Missing, Unused, and Spurious Data.
+5.2.7 Procedure for Accounting for Missing, Unused, and Spurious Data.